Inverse sampling intensity weighting for preferential sampling adjustment: Introduction

-While the benefits of the SLP structure and the ubiquity of PS data support its widespread adoption for spatial data analysis, the SLP model still contains significant limitations.
+Despite these advantages, the SLP framework contains significant limitations that complicate its application.
 Few software packages and out-of-the-box implementations exist for SLP estimation, often coming in the form of custom INLA or MCMC sampler code.
-Furthermore, the SLP model is challenging to integrate with modern spatial approximation techniques, many of which have become the standard in spatial data analysis due to their scalability and feasibility, offering computationally efficient alternatives to the MLE while maintaining high accuracy \citep{heaton_case_2019}.
+Furthermore, the SLP model is challenging to integrate with modern spatial Gaussian process approximation techniques, many of which have become the standard in spatial data analysis due to their scalability and feasibility, offering computationally efficient alternatives to the MLE while maintaining high accuracy \citep{heaton_case_2019}.
 Among these methods, only the SPDE approach has a well-documented implementation of a PS solution, and incorporating the SLP model into any other method would take a substantial effort.
-The SLP model requires joint evaluation of both the response and observation likelihood, not a trivial task.
-Prediction based on the SLP model also can suffer from high computational cost.
+The SLP model requires the nontrivial task of jointly modeling both the response and observation likelihood.
+Prediction based on the SLP model can also suffer from high computational cost.
 While parameter estimation for the SLP model may scale well with the SPDE approach, prediction depends on summarizing the posterior distribution of $[S|\textbf{X}, \textbf{Y}]$ for each prediction point, which can be infeasible even on a moderately sized grid for both the Laplace approximation and MCMC.

 An alternative strategy to the SLP is to incorporate dependence through the sampling intensities $\lambda$ of the observations, rather than the entire likelihood of $\textbf{X}$.
-These methods have been developed to much less fanfare compared to the SLP, and it remains unclear how well they work in geostatistical applications.
-The two main uses of sampling intensities are as a covariate in the mean model of $\textbf{Y}$ or as inverse weights in a likelihood adjustment \citep{vedensky_look_2023}.
-A potential advantage of sampling intensity methods is their robustness to the form of PS relative to the SLP framework, which addresses a very specific type of clustering process.
+The two main potential uses of sampling intensities are as a covariate in the mean model of $\textbf{Y}$ or as inverse weights in a likelihood adjustment \citep{vedensky_look_2023}.
+It remains unclear how well these methods work in geostatistical applications.
+A potential advantage of sampling intensity methods is their robustness to the form of PS relative to the SLP framework, which requires full parametric specification of the likelihood of $\mathbf{X}$.